arsalas/personal_web/src/content/work/xihui-yogini.md

   - Shopify
 ---

-This project is a fully functional e-commerce marketplace built on Shopify, designed to provide a seamless shopping experience for users.
+This project is a fully functional e-commerce marketplace built on **Shopify**, designed to provide a seamless shopping experience for users.
 The marketplace features a range of customizable options, enabling both product management and secure transaction handling.

 Leveraging Shopify’s robust platform, I implemented optimized navigation, custom themes, and responsive design to enhance the user experience on both desktop and mobile.